lawik/fleet/README.md

 # Fleet

+Get firmware appropriate for your device [from releases](https://github.com/lawik/fleet/releases).

 You'll need to install `fwup` if you don't have it.
 On Mac, run `brew install fwup`.
 For Linux and Windows, see the [fwup installation instructions](https://github.com/fwup-home/fwup#installing).